 The area receives an average rainfall, varying between 503 mm to 1000 mm annually.
 Most of the water collected in the tank is from the North East monsoon.
-The period from mid February to whole of August receives practically minimum rain fall, though occasional showers might result due to local climatic manifestations.
-A period of 12 years starting from 2001 to 2012 [Annexure III - Graph 1] shows two peaks of rainfall availability in the region, in the month of May and October.
+The period from mid-February to whole of August receives practically minimum rain fall, though occasional showers might result due to local climatic manifestations.
+A period of 10 years starting from 2012 to 2021 [Annexure III (b) - Graph 1] shows two peaks of rainfall availability in the region, in the month of May and October.
 Moreover, summer season receives minimum rainfall in the sanctuary.

-2.4.2.
-Temperature; a summary of year round pattern
+Temperature; a summary of year-round pattern

-The data is available for Ramanathapuram which is the nearest town, taluk and district headquarters to the sanctuary.
-Although it is evident from field experience that the sanctuary experiences temperatures higher than the district capital, non availability of data made the management plan team to utilize the data from the district capital for all practical purposes of climatic estimations.
-Mean Monthly temperature (Graph 2) and humidity data of the district capital are provided in [Annexure IV (a & b)].
-July registers the highest maximum temperature of 35.5°C whereas May registers the highest minimum temperature of 28.3°C.
+The data is available for Ramanathapuram which is the nearest town the nearest town and taluk and district headquarters to the sanctuary.
+Although it is evident from field experience that the sanctuary experiences temperatures higher than the district capital, nonavailability of data made the management plan team to utilize the data from the district capital for all practical purposes of climatic estimations.
+Mean Monthly temperature (Graph 2) and humidity data of the district capital are provided in[Annexure IV (a & b)].
+July registers the highest maximum temperature of 35.55 °C whereas May registers the highest minimum temperature of 26.3°C.

-2.4.3.
-Humidity; a summary of year round pattern
+Humidity; a summary of year-round pattern